How To Escape Your Prison (Adult Version)

 CCI sets minimum book quantities at 3 per order for our larger, more popular programs.
 In order for CCI to consider a lesser amount, please fill out our Order Request form by clicking here.

 Contract discounts are available for bulk materials purchases of 500 workbooks or more.
 Please call (901) 360-1564 or fill out our Order Request form by clicking here to inquire.

 Can be purchased individually or by case.

-Note: Qualification to purchase this book requires previous MRT facilitator training, and it is only sold to agencies.
+Note: Qualification to purchase this book requires previous MRT facilitator training.
 Clients in MRT groups must obtain their workbooks from their treatment provider.
 For more information, click here.

 How To Escape Your Prison is the primary MRT workbook used for adult offenders and adults in substance abuse treatment.
 The 152-page workbook is also used in programs for multiple DUI offenders.
 The workbook addresses all of the issues related to criminal thinking and criminal needs.

 The book is used with all types of offenders including those in jails, prisons, community corrections, treatment courts, halfway houses, diversion, parole and probation, and drug/mental health/DUI courts.
 Numerous substance abuse programs, both residential and outpatient, utilize the workbook.
 MRT is a SAMHSA NREPP program used for substance abuse and general treatment of criminal populations.

 MRT is used in all correctional settings, probation and parole, community corrections, diversion programs, in private treatment settings, in welfare-to-work programs, educational settings, and elsewhere.

 How It Is Conducted